Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: DegrooteStock, Shutterstock

-Because BHA and BHT are antioxidants, it is easy to see them as being beneficial additives to food.
-However, despite their benefits, they have been linked to cancer in canines, and thus, they aren’t a safe choice for our dogs.
+Because BHA and BHT are antioxidants, and lots of people are aware of the health benefits of natural antioxidants such as those contained in blueberries, it is easy to get confused and think they may be beneficial additives to food.
+However, these synthetic antioxidants are the complete opposite; while they may extend fat’s shelf life and prevent rancidity, they have been linked to cancer in canines, and thus, they aren’t a safe choice for our dogs.

 Food Preservatives

 Both compounds are used as food preservatives.
 As soon as you open your dog’s food, it is exposed to air.
 The oxygen causes the chemical composition of food ingredients to alter and break down.
 There are several ways to prevent this oxidation, including placing the food in an airtight container.
-This is why some commercial foods include a self-sealing bag so that you can keep the food fresh and prevent oxidation from occurring.
+This is why some commercial foods include a self-sealing bag so that you can keep the food fresh for longer and slow down its oxidation rate.
 Other solutions include adding oxygen scavengers or including food preservatives.

 Food preservatives can be considered beneficial because they prolong the shelf life of food and ensure that it remains fresh and appealing.